-- The Bachelor's thesis must be presented at the Bachelor's Conference.
+- 1. The Bachelor's thesis must be presented at the Bachelor's Conference.
 This withstanding, if the examiners determine that the thesis is of insufficient quality, incomplete or not according to instructions, they can refuse a student access to the Bachelor's conference and as a consequence an NG will be awarded.
 Access to the Bachelor's conference does not imply a passing grade. - 2.
 There will be no individual thesis presentation outside this conference without permission of the Board of Examiners. - 3.
 The student must be physically present at this Bachelor Conference. - 4.
 After the presentation the final grade of the thesis will be determined.
 The assessment of the thesis must be done by an ad hoc committee, which consists of at least the thesis examiners.
 If the thesis is conducted in an external collaboration, the assessment committee also includes the daily supervisor from the internship organisation. - 5.
-Grading is done by the examiners on the basis of consensus reached in the ad hoc assessment committee (See Article 2.11 of the Rules and Regulations).
+Grading is done by the examiners on the basis of consensus reached in the ad hoc assessment committee (See Article 2.11 of the Rules and Regulations) at the thesis conference, unless is decided otherwise by the Board of Examiners.
 The assessment form is handed in by the examiners to the education office within 5 working days after grading.